-Hailed by The Boston Musical Intelligencer as “A fascinatingly vibrant conductor”, Daniel Stewart's first five seasons as Music Director of the Santa Cruz Symphony, and former Assistant Conductor with The Metropolitan Opera.
-Mr. Stewart's first four seasons in Santa Cruz have led to unprecedented critical acclaim, including the Peninsula Reviews' assertion that "the Santa Cruz Symphony Orchestra under Daniel Stewart has now developed into the finest musical ensemble South of San Francisco and North of Los Angeles."
+Hailed by The Boston Musical Intelligencer as “A fascinatingly vibrant conductor”, Daniel Stewart's first five seasons as Music Director of the Santa Cruz Symphony have led to unprecedented critical acclaim, including the Peninsula Reviews' assertion that "the Santa Cruz Symphony Orchestra under Daniel Stewart has now developed into the finest musical ensemble South of San Francisco and North of Los Angeles."

-In 2012, the Metropolitan Opera appointed Stewart as the first conductor of the Metropolitan Opera's Lindemann Young Artist Development Program.
+In 2012, the Metropolitan Opera appointed Stewart as the first conductor of their Lindemann Young Artist Development Program.
 In 2013, he made his acclaimed Lincoln Center debut in a Metropolitan Opera produced concert of comic operas by Stravinsky, Mozart, Donizetti and Berlioz.
 During his tenure with the Metropolitan Opera, he studied with then Music Director James Levine, coached singers, and conducted the Metropolitan Opera Orchestra and soloists in a comprehensive range of the operatic repertoire, including scenes from Norma, Cellini, Carmen, Lucia, Elisir, Pasquale, Pagliacci, Idomeneo, Entführung, Nozze, Zauberflöte, Barbiere, Italiana, Ariadne, Rake’s Progress, Boccanegra, Traviata, Otello, Falstaff, Holländer, Tannhäuser, Meistersinger, Tristan, Rheingold, Walküre, Siegfried, and Götterdammerung.

-Mr. Stewart has worked closely with contemporary composers such as the late Karlheinz Stockhausen, John Adams, Esa-Pekka Salonen, HK Gruber, and particularly Thomas Adès, whom he assisted in preparing the Los Angeles Philharmonic's "Aspects of Adès" festival in 2011.
+Stewart has worked closely with contemporary composers such as the late Karlheinz Stockhausen, Esa-Pekka Salonen, HK Gruber, John Adams, and particularly Thomas Adès, whom he assisted in preparing the Los Angeles Philharmonic's "Aspects of Adès" festival in 2011.
 An avid composer himself, Daniel Stewart's compositions have been performed at venues including the Aspen Music Festival, Tribeca New Music Festival, and Verbier Festival.

-Mr. Stewart is a graduate of the Curtis Institute of Music, where he studied conducting with Otto-Werner Mueller, with additional studies with Sir Simon Rattle, Christoph Eschenbach, and Alan Gilbert.
-As a violist, Mr. Stewart has has concertized frequently as soloist, and served as principal violist of numerous ensembles, including the New World Symphony (while also studying conducting with Michael Tilson Thomas), Schleswig-Holstein Festival Orchestra, and for six years with the Verbier Festival and Chamber Orchestras.
-He has also performed with the San Francisco Symphony, recorded for EMI with Maxim Vengerov, and toured extensively in over 40 countries.
+Stewart is a graduate of the Curtis Institute of Music, where he studied conducting with Otto-Werner Mueller, with additional studies with Sir Simon Rattle, Christoph Eschenbach, and Alan Gilbert.
+Stewart has also concertized frequently as a viola soloist, and served as principal violist of numerous ensembles, including the New World Symphony (while also studying conducting with Michael Tilson Thomas), Schleswig-Holstein Festival Orchestra, and for six years with the Verbier Festival and Chamber Orchestras.
+He has performed as a violist with the San Francisco Symphony, recorded for EMI with Maxim Vengerov, and toured extensively in over 40 countries.